Privacy and cookies

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used to help make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 The table below explains the cookies we use and why.
 To find out more about cookies, including how to control and delete them, please visit www.allaboutcookies.org.

 When you sign-in

-If you register on our site (using Scotland's myaccount service) to make filling-in forms easier, a cookie is stored to keep you signed-in when you do so.
+If you register on our site (using Scotland's myaccount service) to make filling in forms easier, a cookie is stored to keep you signed-in while you are filling out a form.

 We use Google Analytics to help analyse the use of our website.
 This tool stores temporary cookies on your machine to collect standard visitor behaviour information in an anonymous form.
-The information collected (including your IP address) is sent to Google and held for 14 months.
-We can then log-in to Google and evaluate what pages users look at.
+The anonymised information collected (including your IP address) is sent to Google and held for 14 months.

-We do not collect any information that personally identifies visitors to our site.
+These are used to collect information about how visitors use our website in a way that does not directly identify anyone.
+We use this to compile reports, such as how many people visit our site.
+We also use the information to improve the website, for example, looking at what content is popular.
+The cookies collect information including the number of visitors to the website and blog, where visitors have come to the website from and the pages they visited.
 We do not associate any data gathered from this site with any personally identifying information from any source as part of our use of Google Analytics.
 Also, Google will not associate your IP address with any other data they hold.

 If you wish to opt out of being tracked by Google Analytics across all websites, visit: tools.google.com/dlpage/gaoptout.

 - Invergordon Common Good consultation

 - Common Good Asset Register consultation representations and responses